 Quoting a price to a customer is an integral part of winning a job.
-Naturally, there are a few pitfalls even you might be in danger of stumbling in.
-Keep reading if you want to avoid these 5 quoting mistakes.
+Naturally, there are a few pitfalls (5 in fact!) that you might be in danger of stumbling in to...

 Rachel just bought a new flat and she’s very excited about it.
 She decides she’d like to rewire the plugs and move them around since the place was built before people had to have their phones attached to them at all the times and battery life was shown in weeks rather than hours.